Akshay-Srivatsan/akshay-srivatsan.github.io/content/index.md

 I also like using computer science to support/enable other subjects (e.g., [Stagecast][stagecast] for theatre and [Proleptic][proleptic] for music).

-In Winter 2023, I will be co-teaching the new course [CS 45][cs45]: _Software Tools Every Programmer Should Know_, and I'll be continuing to assist with [CS 140E][cs140e]: _Operating Systems Design and Implementation_ for the 3rd year.
+In Winter 2023, I am co-teaching the new course [CS 45][cs45]: _Software Tools Every Programmer Should Know_, and I'm continuing to assist with [CS 140E][cs140e]: _Operating Systems Design and Implementation_ for the 3rd year.

 Outside of school, I'm also interested in analog and digital photography,